 College Consensus wants to get your search started with our list of scholarships for Maryland students.
 The list below is in alphabetical order.

 The Bernie Scholarships are offered by the Bernie Scholarship Awards Program, which is a constituent of the nonprofit organization the Greater Washington Community Foundation (GWCF).
 The Bernie Scholarship Awards Program offers a variety of scholarships for Maryland students with a financial need who live in the state’s subsidized housing in the Maryland County of Montgomery.
 These scholarships in Maryland have a deadline of March 1st, and the value of the scholarship varies, based upon need.
 The scholarship is offered to provide students to rise above their challenging life situations.

 The Bernie Scholarship Awards Program is a nonprofit charitable organization that was established about 25 years ago by the once long-time director of the Housing Opportunity Commission to act as supplemental Maryland Scholarships to be available in addition to the more traditional financial aid options.
-Currently, the number of Maryland Scholarships offered by the Greater Washington Community Foundation is 63.
+In 2019, The Bernie Scholarship Awards Program gave 76 scholarships.